roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 - **Slots for SATA disks**
 - **Cool design and look** (well, that may matter)

-One of the most important considerations is an **ability to hold** all your cooling systems and GPUs.
+One of the most important considerations is the **ability to hold** all your cooling systems and GPUs.
 If your case is too small, it may be problematic.

 ## My Parts List

 Creating a multi-GPU cluster was not on my list.
-Yet still I wanted to have a room for improvements.
+Yet still I wanted to have room for improvements.
 So I took <a target="_blank" rel="noopener" href="https://pcpartpicker.com/user/tim_dettmers/saved/#view=mZ2rD3">2-GPUs barebone from Tim's templates</a> as a base for my workstation and adjusted it a bit to match what I could find on the local market.
 Here is my final list of components:

 - GPU: <a target="_blank" rel="noopener" href="https://www.newegg.com/gigabyte-geforce-rtx-3070-gv-n3070aorus-m-8gd/p/N82E16814932359">Gigabyte GeForce RTX 3070 8Gb Aorus Master</a>
 - Matherboard: <a target="_blank" rel="noopener" href="https://www.newegg.com/msi-performance-gaming-x470-gaming-plus-max/p/N82E16813144266">MSI x470 Gaming Plus</a>